block-core/blockcore-tipbot/README.md

 6. Click on authorize.

-## Testing the bot is responsive
+#### Testing the bot is responsive

-When you see the bot in the online status on your discord server, you are ready to test it. if the bots name is "BOT", then you would enter:
+When you see the bot in the online status on your discord server, you are ready to test it.

-`@bot help`
+Type: `@tipbot help`